Occupational Therapy Services

 Request an Occupational Therapist

-What does an Occupational Therapist do?
+What Does an Occupational Therapist Help With?

-- Supporting sensory processing and regulation
+• Sensory processing and emotional regulation

 Our Approach